Common preperiodic points for quadratic polynomials: Introduction

 \begin{theorem} There are constants $\alpha_1, \alpha_2, C_1, C_2 >0 $ so that

 for all $c_1\neq c_2$ in $\Qbar$, where $h$ is the logarithmic Weil height on $\A^2(\Qbar)$. \end{theorem}

-\begin{remark} The upper bound in Theorem \ref{pairingbound} is straightforward to prove, and it is also fairly easy to obtain a weaker lower bound in terms of $h(c_1-c_2)$, the Weil height of the difference, in place of the height $h(c_1, c_2)$; see Theorem \ref{weak pairingbound}.
-The lower bound of Theorem \ref{pairingbound} is more delicate: see Section \ref{stronglowerbound}. \end{remark}
+The upper bound on $\<f_{c_1},f_{c_2}\>$ in Theorem \ref{pairingbound} is straightforward to prove, and it is also fairly easy to obtain a weaker lower bound in terms of $h(c_1-c_2)$, the Weil height of the difference, in place of the height $h(c_1, c_2)$; see Theorem \ref{weak pairingbound}.
+The lower bound of Theorem \ref{pairingbound} is more delicate: see Section \ref{stronglowerbound}.

 Finally, we relate the energy pairing to the number of common preperiodic points via a quantified version of the arithmetic equistribution theorems, building upon ideas of Favre, Rivera-Letelier, and Fili \cite{FRL:equidistribution} \cite{Fili:energy}: